betterylk/CoalBench/readme.txt

 }

 Description:
-Preference pairs for Direct Preference Optimization (DPO).
-The chosen response corresponds to answer2, while the rejected response corresponds to answer1.
+Preference pairs for Direct Preference Optimisation (DPO).
+The chosen response corresponds to answer 2, while the rejected response corresponds to answer 1.

 RaR Datasets